 Note: If an event is already in a series, adding it to another series will remove it from the previous series.

 Categories are used to organize events.
 On the public-facing calendar, users can filter events by category to view more specific results.
-It is recommended you set up your categories with your calendar before you begin adding events.
+You'll need to set up your categories within your calendar before you begin adding events.

 Selecting "Category Management" from the menu brings up a list of all configured categories, as well as the ability to add new ones and edit or delete existing ones.

 To create a new category, simply type its name and select whether it has a parent category or not.
 Categories with parents are nested under that category (for example, "science" might be a parent category for "biology," "chemistry," and "physics").
 When filtering on the calendar, filtering for the parent category includes all events in child categories.
 OU Calendar only allows for one level of nesting; that is, a category cannot be a parent if it is also a child.

 Editing a category allows you to change the name and parent.
 Deleting a category removes that specification from any events that have it, orphaning them.